Skip to content

 await swarm.aio_run_no_wait(message)

-In this case, all the tasks in the swarm will recieve the message once they got a task slot to run (the number of slots can be configured with the max_concurrency parameter in SwarmConfig).
+All tasks in the swarm will receive the message once they get a task slot to run (the number of slots can be configured with the max_concurrency parameter in SwarmConfig).

 Adding Tasks